lucapug/rag-agents-workshop/README.md

 Let's put this together:

-- First attempt to answer it with our know knowledge
+- First attempt to answer it with your own knowledge
 - If needed, do the lookup and then answer

 ```python